Trojan War: Odysseus and Achilles

 Since Menelaus's wedding, Odysseus had married Penelope and fathered a son, Telemachus.
 In order to avoid the war, he feigned madness and sowed his fields with salt.
 Palamedes outwitted him by placing Telemachus, then an infant, in front of the plough's path.
 Odysseus turned aside, unwilling to kill his son, so revealing his sanity and forcing him to join the war.

 According to Homer, however, Odysseus supported the military adventure from the beginning, and travelled the region with Pylos's king, Nestor, to recruit forces.

 At Skyros, Achilles had an affair with the king's daughter Deidamia, resulting in a child, Neoptolemus.
 Odysseus, Telamonian Ajax, and Achilles's tutor Phoenix went to retrieve Achilles.
 Achilles's mother disguised him as a woman so that he would not have to go to war, but, according to one story, they blew a horn, and Achilles revealed himself by seizing a spear to fight intruders, rather than fleeing.
 According to another story, they disguised themselves as merchants bearing trinkets and weaponry, and Achilles was marked out from the other women for admiring weaponry instead of clothes and jewellery.

 Pausanias said that, according to Homer, Achilles did not hide in Skyros, but rather conquered the island, as part of the Trojan War.

+Tanagra

+According to Euphorion and Plutarch, the men of Tanagra, ruled by King Poemander, refused the oath and call to war.
+Poemander was besieged by the Achaeans at Stephon, and Achilles killed his grandson, Acestor, and carried off his mother, Stratonice.
+Poemander then retreated to Poemandria, where his fortifications were mocked by a builder named Polycrithus.
+Throwing a stone at Polycrithus, he accidentally slew his own son, Leucippus, and was forced into exile for his crime of kinslaying.
+Ephippus, another son of Poemander, travelled through the Achaean raiding parties and appealed to their leaders: Achilles, Tlepolemus, and Peneleos.
+The three agreed to escort Poemander to Chalcis, where he was purified of his kinslaying by Elephenor.
+As thanks, Poemander built hero shrines for each of them.